Does Divorce Jurisdiction Matter?23 Mar 2023 | Yael Selig

 All assets are on the table in an English divorce, not just the assets you acquired during the marriage.
 Parties are required to make full and frank disclosure of all of their worldwide assets, and the courts have wide discretion to re-distribute those assets to achieve a fair outcome.
 For example, they might order the transfer of property anywhere in the world, the sharing of a pension, or the payment of monthly maintenance payments potentially up until the death of either party.

 Once you file for divorce, the choice of jurisdiction becomes set in stone.
 It’s critical to get the right advice as soon as possible; otherwise, you might lose the race to select the most advantageous jurisdiction.
-Since Brexit, the application first issued no longer takes priority however timing is still important and can make up part of which jurisdiction is most appropriate.

 Contact us today